-Behavioral Health Core
+Behavioral Health Core Scientific Programs

 With advances in medical treatments and longer life expectancies comes an increased focus on the quality of life (QOL) of children with cancer.
 The identification of learning and social-emotional difficulties can promote early interventions for improved functioning in school, work, peer and family relationships, and daily activities.
 The Behavioral Health Core conducts research studies to help characterize the psychosocial and neurobehavioral effects of cancer and other chronic illnesses, develop and evaluate new assessment tools, and study the effectiveness of psychological interventions in children, adolescents, and adults.